Carlos Correa is back with the Astros -- this time at third base

 “That was never a thought until I saw the rumors, and I texted him and he said it was real,” said second baseman Jose Altuve, one of the holdovers from Correa’s first stint in Houston.
 “That’s when we started as a team getting excited about it.”

 The Astros, who at the time of the trade deadline led the AL West by five games over the Seattle Mariners, also picked up outfielder Jesús Sánchez and minor leaguers Chase Jaworsky and Esmil Valencia.
-Sanchez was in left field batting third against the Red Sox on Friday night.
+Sanchez, who played left field and batted third on Friday night, had two hits.

-Correa was at third and batting cleanup.
+Correa was hitless in four at-bats while playing third and batting cleanup.
 He had played 1,186 games at shortstop in his major league career, and none at third base; he did play some third base for Puerto Rico during the World Baseball Classic.

 “I’m going to be putting a lot of work at third base and getting to know the position,” Correa said before taking grounders during batting practice.
 “I grew accustomed to shortstop and it’s going to a fun challenge.”